Thetigri/Useless-Box/README.md

        - 6 Zip ties
        - 3D printer Filament (I used PLA) for the printed parts
        - 1.75mm filament (again PLA) for the hinges of the lids
-  - Building tutorial maybe ??
-  - List of links i bought materials from
+  - List of links i bought materials from:
+       Servo motor:
+       Arduino Nano ripoff :
+       IR sensor + remote :
+       Toggle switch:
+    TODO: Find a way to shorten links because I bought almost everything on aliexpress and the links are too long